 Menu planning for people with diabetes shouldn’t be much different than for people who don’t have diabetes.
 You’ll benefit from eating three healthy meals per day, and including healthy amounts of vegetables, grains and starches, and protein.

 When you’re thinking about healthy menu planning, Canada’s Guide to Healthy Eating is an excellent place to begin.
-Here are some tips for food choices for healthy eating:

 - Eat dark green, leafy vegetables – such as spinach and kale – these are packed with Vitamins A and C.

 - Choose fruit portions that contain approximately 15 grams of carbohydrate per serving; for example, ½ a medium banana, a ¾ cup of cubed pineapple, or two cups of whole strawberries.